Military Religious Freedom Foundation: Criticism

 MRFF founder Weinstein has come under criticism for his salary, which exceeds the average for non-profit organizations.
-As one of the voting members of the MRFF's three-member board, he has voted on his own compensation.
+As one of the voting members of the MRFF's three-member board as of 2014, he had voted on his own compensation.
 In 2012, he received total compensation worth US$273,355 according to Internal Revenue Service filings accessed on the nonprofit transparency website, GuideStar.
-According to the MRFF, however, Weinstein does not vote on his own salary, and as of 2025 the MRFF has a 96% passing grade from Charity Navigator on its finances and accountability.
+According to the MRFF, however, Weinstein does not vote on his own salary.
+As of 2025 the MRFF has a 96% passing grade from Charity Navigator on its finances and accountability.